Mtanaka77/Relativistic_and_Electromagnetic_Molecular_Dynamics_Simulation/README.md

 The program is written in Fortran 2003/Fortran 2008 (write format in the same line)
 and MPI of ver.3 for parallelization.

-The explanation of each subroutine and important lines of, for example,
+The description of each subroutine and important lines of, for example,
-@a_cnt3-3p8Ca.f03 and @3ddisppC.f03 to be shown later, is described as comments of the simulation code and post-script programs.
+@a_cnt3-3p8Ca.f03 and @3ddisppC.f03 to be shown later, is written as comments of the simulation code and post-script programs.
-Initial 70 lines of the file @cnt3-3p8Ca.f03 are devoted to give the title, references, sammary of subroutines and remarks of the simulation code.
+Initial 70 lines of the file @cnt3-3p8Ca.f03 are devoted to give the title, references, summary of subroutines and remarks of the simulation code.
+The major subroutine /moldyn/ does the magnetic field equation, the tranverse electric field equation, the correction of the longitudinal electric field, the longitudinal electric field equation, the forces calculation, and advancement of positions and mometa.

 ### Courant Condition and Real-Mass Simulation ###